First, let's look at the three sections the California Smog Inspection

 check inspection, the smog machine is looking for the presence

-of Hydrocarbons, Carbon Monoxides and Nitrous Oxides in your
+of Hydrocarbons, Carbon Monoxides and Nitrogen Oxides in your

 vehicle's exhaust.
 These are the three (3) undesired chemicals